Let’s cut to the chase: what are high-protein foods for weight loss?

 - You experience fullness partly based on the amount of space food takes up in your belly.

-- So you could have 200 calories of chips and 200 calories of avocados but feel way different afterwards.
-The chip would make you wayyyy less full than the avocado
+- So you could have 200 calories of chips and 200 calories of avocados but feel different afterward.
+The chip would make you wayyyy less complete than the avocado

 - And … nutrition.

-- A calorie of chip literally has zero nutrition.
+- A calorie of a chip has zero nutrition.

 - So you can eat calories all you want … but they are empty calories (I’m sure you’ve heard of that before)